benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             Padding =
                 UDim.new(
                     0,
-                    isPhone and 6 or 9
+                    isPhone and 5 or 9
-                )
+                ),

+            SortOrder =
+                Enum.SortOrder.LayoutOrder
         }, page)

         create("UIPadding", {